University of Dhaka: Libraries

-The University Library, housed in three separate buildings, is the biggest in Bangladesh.
+The University Library, housed in three separate buildings, is the largest in Bangladesh.
 The library holds a collection of more than 617,000 volumes, including bound volumes of periodicals.
 In addition, it has a collection of over 30,000 manuscripts in other languages and a large number of microfilms, microfiche, and CDs.
 It subscribes to over 300 foreign journals.

-The Dhaka University Library comprises three buildings: The administrative building, the main library building, and the science library building.
+The Dhaka University Library comprises three buildings: the administrative building, the main library building, and the science library building.
 The administrative building has administrative offices, a book acquisition section, a book processing section, a reprographic section, a bookbinding section, a manuscript section, and a seminar section.

-Besides the Faculty of Business Studies of the university has an E-Library which is the largest in the Asia of its kind.
-This advanced level E-Library is connected with 35 internationally renowned libraries and publication houses in the world.
-Teachers, students, and researchers can read all journals, books research papers, and articles of these leading libraries, including Dhaka University, Oxford University, and Cambridge University libraries, by using the E-Library facilities.
+Additionally, the Faculty of Business Studies has an e-library which is the largest of its kind in Asia.
+This advanced-level e-library is connected with 35 internationally renowned libraries and publication houses in the world.
+Teachers, students, and researchers can read all journals, books, research papers, and articles of these leading libraries, including the University of Oxford and University of Cambridge libraries, by using the e-library facilities.

 This e-library was built in collaboration with Robi Axiata Limited in August 2015.
-It can accommodate around 1400 students altogether.
-The 12,000 square feet library has three sections: a computer section, a silent zone, and a discussion zone.
-Some 7,000 students and 208 teachers of the faculty are being directly benefited from the facility.
+It can accommodate around 1,400 students.
+The 12000 sqft library has three sections: a computer section, a silent zone, and a discussion zone.
+Some 7,000 students and 208 teachers of the faculty are directly benefiting from the facility.

 Health services

-The Medical Center of the University of Dhaka, near the Science Annex Building, offers free medical services and free pathological examinations to students, teachers, and staff and also family members of the teachers and staff.
-The center provides service round the clock, seven days a week, with 30 doctors working in shifts.
-The center has a dental unit, an eye unit, an X-ray department, and two ambulances.
+The Medical Centre of the University of Dhaka, near the Science Annex Building, offers free medical services and free pathological examinations to students, teachers, staff, and their family members.
+The centre provides service round-the-clock, seven days a week, with 30 doctors working in shifts.
+The centre has a dental unit, an eye unit, an X-ray department, and two ambulances.

 Cafeteria

 There are cafeterias on campus, some of which hold historical and architectural interest.
-In 1971 Pakistani soldiers killed the owner of the Madhur Canteen.
+In 1971, Pakistani soldiers killed the owner of the Madhur Canteen.

-The Teacher-Student Centre of the university has its cafeteria while another cafeteria stands on the Dhaka University Snacks (DUS) chattar.
-Another one, the Science cafeteria was situated behind Curzon Hall, but currently, it has been broken down to construct a new 20-story building.
+The Teacher-Student Centre (TSC) has its own cafeteria, while another cafeteria stands on the Dhaka University Snacks (DUS) Chattar.
+The Science cafeteria was situated behind Curzon Hall but was demolished to construct a new 20-storey building.
 There is also another snack and lunch place named DU Hut in front of the Department of Sociology.
 The Faculty of Business Studies has a modern food court for its students.

 Fuller Road

-Fuller Road is a road in Shahbag in Dhaka.
-The road was named after Bampfylde Fuller first lieutenant governor of Eastern Bengal and Assam.
+Fuller Road is a road in Shahbag, Dhaka.
+The road was named after Bampfylde Fuller, the first lieutenant governor of Eastern Bengal and Assam.
 In 1967, Dhaka Municipality renamed it Sir Syed Ahmed Road, but it is still widely known as Fuller Road.
-The road starts from VC Square where it junction with Nilkhet Road and end at Shadhinota Sangram Monument Square where it meets with Shahid Minar Road.
+The road starts from VC Square, where it junctions with Nilkhet Road, and ends at Shadhinota Sangram Monument Square, where it meets Shahid Minar Road.